Color--Phase Separation for Mixed Random Operators in Two-Speed Stochastic Klein--Gordon Systems: The resonant cubic symbols: colored Wick algebra and phase estimates

-\emph{External remaining-color tail.} The finite cutoff also removes the remaining color-2 Brownian mode when \(|n|>\Lambda\).
-This is merely an output-frequency tail.
-The bound \eqref{C:firstCoeffBound}, together with the increment estimate \eqref{C:firstIncrement}, shows that the dyadic output tail tends to zero in every \(C_T\cC^s\) with \(s<5\alpha-9/2\).
+\emph{External remaining-color tail.} The finite cutoff also removes the remaining color-2 Brownian mode when \(|n|\) is above the output cutoff.
+This is an ordinary output-frequency tail.
+The bounds \eqref{C:C1-fixed-bound} and \eqref{C:C1-incr-bound} give an $O(L^{-2\kappa+})$ weighted tail when $s=5\alpha-9/2-\kappa$.

-Combining the internal and output tails proves that \((C_1^\Lambda)_\Lambda\) is Cauchy in the stated space by Lemma \ref{lem:C-criterion}. \end{proof}
+Combining the internal and output tails and applying the cutoff part of Lemma~\ref{lem:C-coeff-path} proves the almost sure Cauchy property for the full countable cutoff family. \end{proof}